MatthewBurfitt/Path-homology-with-field-coefficients/README.md

 ## Examples

 Example computing each basis of the path chain complex of a multisquare digraph and gain after adding an additional edge across the multisquare.
+In the first case a basis in dimensions $`2`$ consists of two elements obtained as the difference of two $`2`$-paths around distinct directed squares, in the second the basis consists of all $`2`$-paths.

 ```python
 import PathHomology as ph